yozhgoor/cargo-temp/README.md

     ```

 If you have some problems to add a dependency over SSH, please refer to this:
-[Support SSH Git URLs](ssh-issue).
+[Support SSH Git URLs][ssh-issue].
 If it doesn't help, please file an issue.

 * Without package name
     ```